glushchenko/fsnotes/Resources/Welcome.bundle/2.textbundle/text.markdown

 ##  2. Welcome to FSNotes 4.0

-### File System Notes (FSNotes) – is modern notes manager written on Swift from professionals and for professionals
+### File System Notes (FSNotes) – is modern note manager written in Swift by professionals and for professionals

 FSNotes respects open formats: **plain/text, markdown, rtf**, and stores data in the file system.
 You can view, edit, and copy data in your favourite external editor and see live results in FSNotes.